praxis-live/support/docs/main-interface.md

 ## Search / Help

 The primary function of the `Search` box is to allow searching through documentation for all of the various components in the online help.
-Due to the continuous development of _Praxis LIVE_, individual components are not described here but within the program itself.
+Due to the continuous development of _PraxisLIVE_, individual components are not described here but within the program itself.
 The help files can also be accessed by pressing `F1`.

 As well as help files, the Search box also allows searching for actions and settings.